 World View's zero-pressure Stratollite balloon systems are designed and configured for a variety of payloads and missions having demonstrated lift capacity exceeding 10,000 kg and altitudes in excess of 135,000ft.
 For NASA TechRise, the balloon will launch and ascend to the NASA TechRise float altitude of approximately 70,000 feet.
-Once the flight vehicle reaches float altitude, the system takes advantage of stratospheric wind patterns to steer the balloon.
-Using altitude control maneuvers like venting lift gas (causing the balloon system to descend) or dropping ballast (causing the balloon system to ascend), the flight engineer can find the best wind layer to steer the platform in the desired direction.
+Once at float altitude, the system takes advantage of stratospheric wind patterns to steer the balloon.
 Once the mission is complete, the flight is terminated, and the payloads are cut away from the balloon before descending on a parachute for recovery by World View flight crews.
-World View's Stratollite balloon system will enable NASA TechRise students to conduct experiments that may include imaging, atmospheric sensing, or near-space research.
+World View's Stratollite balloon system will allow NASA TechRise students to conduct many different types of experiments such as imaging, atmospheric sensing, or near-space research.